Amitkumar4920/Dice_Game/README.md

 - Score tracking to keep track of your points.
 - Rules section to understand how to play the game.

-##How to Play
+## How to Play
 Start the game by clicking the "Play Now" button on the homepage.

-Choose a number from 1 to 6 in the Number Selector component.
+.Choose a number from 1 to 6 in the Number Selector component.

-Click on the dice to roll it.
+.Click on the dice to roll it.

-If the rolled number matches your selected number, you earn points equal to the rolled number.
+.If the rolled number matches your selected number, you earn points equal to the rolled number.
 Otherwise, you lose 2 points.

-You can reset your score by clicking the "Reset" button.
+.You can reset your score by clicking the "Reset" button.

-You can also view the game rules by clicking the "Show Rules" button.
+.You can also view the game rules by clicking the "Show Rules" button.